CardinisCode/jobhuntmanager/jhmanager/technical_readme_files/services.md

 -   Converts the note's 'entry_date' value to a datetime object, before calling on the function 'cleanup_date_format()' to update how the 'entry_date' will be displayed to the user.

-Since this function only serves to update the values in the dictionary, this function doesn't need to return anything.

-All changes made to this dictionary are automatically updated & are available outside the scope of the function without the need for this function to return the "updated" dictionary.
+This function doesn't return anything & it doesn't need to.
 This is due to the fact that dictionaries are an object, which passes values by reference (not by value).
+So any/ all updates made to the values in this dictionary, by this function, are made to the actual dictionary itself & go beyond the scope of this function.

+TLDR: Change the values in a dictionary here (in this function), and it changes the dictionary everywhere (where this dictionary is used).

 #### cleanup_company_fields.py
 This file includes functions which specifically focus on the fields related to the 'company' SQL table.